AtreyaSh/shallow-discourse-parser/src/README.md

                         path to network 2
 ```

+Note:
+* The user can define whether to use the theanets (legacy) or keras network (developed by us).
+This parameter can be passed to the`--training` argument.
-Note: Here is an example run of this script:
+* An example of running this file:

 ```shell
 $ python3 compare_combination.py -n1 ./pickles/2019_04_11_21_02_39_m_0/neuralnetwork_37.pickle \